coltongrainger/journal/index.md

 author: Colton Grainger
 ---

+## 2019-01-11

+More teacher training.
+Finished my [SIParCS application](https://github.com/coltongrainger/internships/blob/master/statements/siparcs-climate-models.md).
+Mnemosyne.

+## 2019-01-10

+Attended teacher training.
+Finished transcribing an [interview with Leah Buechley](https://github.com/coltongrainger/neural-network/blob/master/posts/2018-09-10-leah-buechley.md).
+Setup duplicity with google cloud platform.
+Defragmented my gmail archive.

+## 2019-01-09

+Took the topology prelim.
+Answered 3 of 6 questions in point-set and algebraic topology.

+- separation properties
+- applications of Seifert van-Kampen
+- homotopy groups of real projective space

+Talked to TK: what to review for differential geometry?

+- multilinear forms up to the definition of a tensor product
+- implicit and inverse function theorems

+## 2019-01-08

+More chores, etc. I installed KeePassX.

 ## 2019-01-07

 As a chore and measure of progress, I attempted the algebra prelim.

 - I struggled to understand possible group actions of $Q_8$ on $\{1, \ldots, n\}$.
-In a dilemma, I wrote out a treacherously long table of conjugacy classes for $S_4, S_5, S_6$ and $S_7$ and made a confusing argument about normal subgroups as unions of conjugacy classes.
+In a dilemma, I wrote out a treacherously long table of conjugacy classes for $S_n$, $n = 4, \ldots, 7$ and made a confusing argument about normal subgroups as unions of conjugacy classes.

-- Afterwards, Andre and I discovered a one-line proof (assuming orbit stabilizer is already applied):
+- Afterwards, Andre and I discovered a one-liner to show "$Q_8 \le S_n$" is absurd for these cases.

     > When $Q_8$ acts on $I_n$ for $n < 8$, the stabilizer of any point in $I_n$ contains $-1$, whence $-1$ is in the kernel of the action.